OHDSI/BookOfOhdsi-2ndEdition/Prototype.md

   explanation: Use a positive lookbehind and a positive lookahead (itself with an optional underscore segment) to identify backticks and words around an escaped underscore.
   Replace it with merely an underscore.

 - [ ] convert manual lists into Markdown lists.
-Use `1. ` for every list entry.
+See below for styles.

 - [ ] manually incorporate figures (paths, text, & references)